 Giving to the Church

-At this time we are very concerned about our income stream.
-The costs of maintaining the church's presence are considerable while we have meantime lost the weekly Christian giving from offerings taken at services.
-One way of maintaining your offerings is to give online.
+At a time of considerable change in the life of our congregation, we are anxious to maintain our income stream.
+The costs of keeping our unique witness alive both in Gaelic and in English, while we transition from our old church and plan new ways of reaching the Gaelic community, are ongoing.
+One way for members to maintain their regular offerings, and for donors to support our ministry, with one-off or monthly donations, is to give online.
 The Church of Scotland has now made this possible for all congregations.
 Click the button below.
 Then choose "Donate to a Congregation".
-Type in "Glasgow St Columba" and agree to Gift Aid your donation if you are a taxpayer.
+Type in "Glasgow St Columba" and please agree to Gift Aid your donation if you are a taxpayer.
 Thank you!
 Tapadh leat!

 Not sure how this works?
 View the step by step guide here.